ZOMIN28/SIA/README.md

 All results reported in this work can be fully reproduced using the provided code repository.
 The reproduction procedure is as follows:

-Place the [https://www.kaggle.com/competitions/dlmmdd-workshop-synthetic-source-attribution-challenge/data](official dataset) in the `dataset/` directory.
+Place the [official dataset](https://www.kaggle.com/competitions/dlmmdd-workshop-synthetic-source-attribution-challenge/data) in the `dataset/` directory.

 **Train the four baseline classification models** (FFT-ConvNeXt, DINOv2, CLIP, and Xception) with K-fold cross-validation by running: